Who will replace ousted Kevin McCarthy as the new House speaker?

 He stayed in the job for the 2022 cycle when Republicans won the House, meaning he knows many of the freshmen incumbents and funneled money to them when needed.
 His time in the post also gave him significant facetime with Republican donors – a skill that would benefit him in a speaker’s race.

-Despite his name instantly cropping up, Mr Emmer indictaed on Tuesday that he doesn’t plan to run – but will instead back Mr Scalise.
+Despite his name instantly cropping up, Mr Emmer has said that he doesn’t plan to run – but will instead back Mr Scalise.

 “Steve Scalise has been a friend for a long time.
-He would be a great speaker,” he told reporters.
+He would be a great speaker,” he told reporters on Tuesday.

+On Thursday, CBS News reported that Mr Emmer is planning a run to become the next House majority leader under Mr Scalise as speaker.

 Jim Jordan